 - Project: Six Degrees of Francis Bacon

-- Andrew W. Mellon Foundation Microgrant, coPIs Meaghan Brown and Paige Morgan, 2015-16
+- Andrew W. Mellon Foundation Microgrant, coPIs Meaghan Brown, Paige Morgan, 2015-16

 - Project: A Text By Any Other Citation: Identifying Early Modern Printed Books

 Recent/Upcoming Public Papers and Presentations